CallumRG/lessoncraft.ai/Daily Scrum/Mar 27.md

 - What will I do today: explore ways to do courese discussion (chatlogs vs threads) and the potential challenges with certain approaches

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: research on how to change profile photo
-- What was in my way:
+- What was in my way: user updating profile photo how can the photo be saved
-- What will I do today:
+- What will I do today: implementing change profile photo using URL of the photo.

 Michael:
 - What did I do yesterday: Made endpoints for lesson updates, completed lesson editing and tested it out.